edemirkan/wine-starcraft-installer/README.md

 **NOTE:** As of 05/16/2017, all required patches to run StarCraft are included to wine-staging release 2.8.
 If your distro provides a wine-staging 2.8 package, you're advised to install that instead.

-Wine StarCraft 1.18.x Installer (Debian)
+Wine StarCraft 1.18.x Installer (Ubuntu)
 ========================================

 ## What does this script do?

-The installer script will download a compiled custom 32bit wine build (latest wine-staging patches applied on top of official wine source) from `http://demirkan.info/files/sc/wine-staging.tar.gz`, extract and run it to install StarCraft.
+The installer script will download a 32bit wine build (latest wine-staging patches applied on top of official wine source) from `http://demirkan.info/files/sc/wine-staging.tar.gz`, extract and run it to install StarCraft.
 As it's a 32bit build, you'll probably need to enable i386 support for your system.

 `sudo dpkg --add-architecture i386`